 10. P3 Plugin Performance Profiler

-When it comes to WordPress plugins, the rule of thumb is to go responsive and have as few as humanly possible and only use those you actually need.
-However, it only takes a single large plugin.
+When it comes to WordPress plugins, the rule of thumb is to go responsive and have as few as humanly possible and only use those you need.
+However, it only takes a single extensive plugin.
 Let alone having too many of them to slow down your pages significantly.

-P3 Profiler will scan all your plugins and organize them into a nifty little pie chart detailing the fastest and slowest loading plugins.
+P3 Profiler is one of the best tools and will scan all your plugins and organize them into a nifty little pie chart detailing the fastest and slowest loading plugins.
 Once you know which plugins are the slowest.
-It only takes a couple of minutes of research to find a good, lightweight replacement and deactivate or delete plugins you don’t use.
+It only takes a couple of minutes of research to find a suitable, lightweight replacement and deactivate or delete plugins you don’t use.

-Test all the best tools individually or in batches of 2 or 3 at a time and only install those you actually need.
-If there’s a plugin that you think deserves to be on this list.
+Test all the best tools individually or in batches of 2 or 3 at a time and only install those you need.
+If there’s a plugin that you think deserves to be on this list with the best tools.
 Let us know in the comment section below!